sveltejs/kit/documentation/docs/25-build-and-deploy/70-adapter-cloudflare-workers.md

 > SvelteKit's built-in `$env` module should be preferred for environment variables.

-To make these types available to your app, reference them in your `src/app.d.ts`:
+To include type declarations for your bindings, reference them in your `src/app.d.ts`:

 ```diff
 /// file: src/app.d.ts